-Margin of safety formula: How your small business can calculate and use it
+Margin of safety formula: calculate it and assess risk

-Learn the margin of safety formula to gauge risk, set targets, and protect cash flow.
+Learn how the margin of safety formula helps your business spot risk, plan sales, and protect profit.

 Written by Shaun Quarton—Accounting & Finance Content Writer and Growth Marketer.
 Read Shaun's full bio